typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-ts-comment.md

 ## Rule Details

 This rule lets you set which directive comments you want to allow in your codebase.
-By default, only `@ts-check` is allowed, as it enables rather then suppresses errors.
+By default two directives are allowed:

+- `@ts-expect-error`, as this errors unless there is an actual error to suppress, making it a lot safer than `@ts-ignore`
+- `@ts-check`, since this enables TS checking in a file

 The configuration looks like this:

 ```
 interface Options {
+  'ts-expect-error'?: boolean;
   'ts-ignore'?: boolean;
   'ts-nocheck'?: boolean;
   'ts-check'?: boolean;
 }

 const defaultOptions: Options = {
+  'ts-expect-error': true,
   'ts-ignore': true,
   'ts-nocheck': true,
   'ts-check': false